 Maria Aiello

-Maria Aiello is Global Head of Private Markets & Real Estate Technology at Manulife.
-She joined Manulife from PwC, as Vice President leading the Real Estate Technology Advisory practice.
-Prior to joining PwC, Maria held CIO positions at Morguard Corporation and Regal Lifestyle Communities (acquired by Revera in 2015).
+Maria Aiello is the Chair of the Technology Advisory Board for the Institute of Real Estate Management and an adjunct professor at Conestoga College, where she teaches business analytics.
+Previously, Maria was Global Head of Private Markets & Real Estate Technology at Manulife, Vice President of Real Estate Technology Advisory at PwC, and held CIO positions at Morguard Corporation and Regal Lifestyle Communities.

-Maria is a strong advocate of the CIO and real estate communities and was active in the initial launch of the One Million Acts of Innovation.
-Her previous positions include: Vice President of the Toronto Chapter of the CIO Association; chair of the Real Estate CanTech Conference; panel moderator for the Homebuilder and Renovator Expo; and advisor for the Realcomm Conference.
-She was nominated one of the Top 35 People to Watch by Realcomm.
-Maria has been featured in CIO Magazine and has appeared in interviews produced by IT Canada, The IT Media Group, and IT World Canada.
-In addition, for most of her career, Maria has either participated or led various peer groups in North America for Real Estate.
-As a result, she has strong relationships with peers globally and most of the technology vendors and service providers in the industry.
+Maria is a strong advocate of the CIO and real estate communities, helping to launch the One Million Acts of Innovation and was named to the Top 35 People to Watch by Realcomm.
+She has been featured in CIO Magazine and has appeared in interviews produced by IT Canada, The IT Media Group, and IT World Canada.

-Maria is a graduate of McMaster University with Bachelor of Arts degree in Economics and French.
-Maria has also completed Innovation and Project Leadership Executive courses with Queen’s Business school along with Leadership and Strategy Education with the Rotman School of Business.
+Maria graduated from McMaster University with a Bachelor of Arts in Economics and French.
+Maria has also completed innovation and executive project leadership courses from the Queen's Business School and leadership and strategy education at the Rotman School of Business, University of Toronto.

 Monique Allen